-If I had to pick 3 favorite subjects, history would be one of them.
-In this post I will be going over some ideas of how to encourage even your most hesitant historian to join in the fun.
+If I had to pick my three favorite subjects, history would be one of them.
+In this post, I will be going over some ideas for encouraging even your most hesitant historian to join in the fun.
 Why?
-Because they get to play on Minecraft® for school and they get to use their imagination!
+Because they get to play Minecraft® for school, and they get to use their imagination!
+Let’s talk about Making History Fun with Minecraft.

 The first step?
 Look over the era you are covering in history.
 What kinds of things are your kids interested in?
-Maybe you have a child into cars, trains, airplanes, etc.?
+Maybe you have a child who is into cars, trains, airplanes, etc.?
 Or maybe you have an engineer who just likes to “make things happen!”
 Look for the things that spark their interest.
-Make a list of ideas and talk it over with your children and watch their reactions.
+Make a list of ideas, talk it over with your children, and gauge their reactions.
+If you already have an era of history you are studying, pull ideas from that.

 - Pyramid